 Only Antigua Rainforest Canopy offer this activity on the island and you can find out more here!

 I went out hiking with the Wadadli Trail Blazers Hiking Group.
-They go out every Sunday morning meeting at 6:00am just after the sun has risen and hike a local route for a few hours.
+They go out every Sunday morning meeting at 6:00 am just after the sun has risen and hiked a local route for a few hours.
 We hiked in and around the Shirley Heights area ended up at the Shirley Heights viewpoint which was amazing.

 The guys were really friendly and very encouraging, especially up the steep hills.
 This was a great way to start my trip in Antigua and because of the time difference after flying in from London the day before, it didn’t even seem like an early start because I was awake anyway!